When you get an injury that needs crutches, everything may feel completely new to you.

 - Any surgery to a lower extremity

-“We have a large patient population that is required to be non-weight-bearing for a period of time,” says Hartmann.
+“We have a large patient population that is required to be non-weight-bearing for a period of time,” Carl said.

-There are many people who many need to be on crutches from anywhere to a few weeks to months.
+There are many people who many need to be on crutches anywhere from a few weeks to months.
 You may have to use a crutch to keep the weight off of your limb, or perhaps you need assistance walking.

 - Reduce weight load on one of your legs